nrajubn/about-raju/README.md

 ## About Repo
  This repo is about-raju which is used for creating website.
 We will use many ideology to create a perfect web design.

+ ## Recommended Tools
+To publish a github page
+You only need these things to publish:
+1. A device with an internet browser
+1. Connection to the internet